Customer Engagement is one of the most important marketing activities. It is so crucial to the success of any business organization.

 Use Facebook Ads to target website visitors and customers

-Facebook ad platform provides important opportunities for customer engagement.
+Facebook ad platform provide important opportunities for customer engagement.

 Create a custom audience based on your website visitors or active purchasers.